Movatterモバイル変換

 Area162.0171 ha

-The current city of Paphos lies on theMediterranean coast, about 50 km (30 mi) west of Limassol (the biggest port on the island), both of which are connected by theA6 highway.Paphos International Airport is the country's second-largest airport, and is a gateway to western and southern Cyprus.
-The city has asubtropical-Mediterranean climate, with the mildest temperatures on the island.
+The modern city of Paphos lies on theMediterranean coast, about 50 km (30 mi) west of Limassol, the island's largest port; the two cities are connected by theA6 highway.Paphos International Airport is the country's second-largest airport, and serves as a gateway to western and southern Cyprus.
+The city has asubtropical-Mediterranean climate, and experiences the mildest temperatures on the island.

 Geography